mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 withConnection
 ^^^^^^^^^^^^^^

 A Pool SHOULD implement a scoped resource management mechanism idiomatic to their language to prevent Connections from not being checked in.
-Examples include `Python’s "with" statement <https://docs.python.org/3/whatsnew/2.6.html#pep-343-the-with-statement>`__ and `C#’s "using" statement <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement>`__.
+Examples include `Python's "with" statement <https://docs.python.org/3/whatsnew/2.6.html#pep-343-the-with-statement>`__ and `C#'s "using" statement <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement>`__.
 If implemented, drivers SHOULD use this method as the default method of checking out and checking in Connections.

 .. _connection-pool-monitoring-1: